 Refinance Closing Documents

 The main focus of a closing meeting is signing the final paperwork.
+We will walk you through the mortgage refinance closing costs.
 The four main items to review and/or sign during closing are:

 Closing Disclosure (CD)